 - The cumulative cost of risk as of December 31, 2022 stood at 0.91%, higher than at the end of the third quarter of 2022 but still 2 basis points below the close of 2021, due to higher loan-loss provisions in the quarter for the macroeconomic scenario deterioration in the main geographical areas, coverage increase in those sectors and portfolios most vulnerable to the current environment, and recurring flows on normal (pre-pandemic) level.

 NPL AND NPL COVERAGE RATIOS AND COST OF RISK (PERCENTAGE)

 CREDIT RISK(1) (MILLIONS OF EUROS)

-(1) Include gross loans and advances to customers plus guarantees given.
+- (1) Includes gross loans and advances to customers plus guarantees given.

-(2) The NPL coverage ratio includes the valuation adjustments for credit risk during the expected residual life of those financial instruments which have been acquired (mainly originated from the acquisition of Catalunya Banc, S.A.).
-Excluding these allowances, the NPL coverage ratio would stand at 73% as of December 31, 2021 and 79% as of December 31, 2020.
+- (2) The NPL coverage ratio includes the valuation adjustments for credit risk throughout the expected residual life in those financial instruments that have been acquired (mainly originating from the acquisition of Catalunya Banc, S.A.).
+If these valuation corrections had not been taken into account, the NPL coverage ratio would have stood at 80% as of December 31, 2022 and 73% as of December 31, 2021.

 NON-PERFORMING LOANS EVOLUTION (MILLIONS OF EUROS)